Meet Ana Seixas, the illustrator of Me: A Kid’s Diary

 The main difference between illustrating for children and for adults is that with children, there is a chance to go beyond expectations, create incomparable universes, and see how children make sense of it.

-Was there any part or feature of Me that you thought was challenging to illustrate?
+Was there any part or feature of Me: A Kid’s Diary that you thought was challenging to illustrate?

 Emotions.
 I always try to be aware that when I'm illustrating, I'm transmitting my personal feelings – and preconceived ideas about feelings – to the kids.
 It is impossible to dissociate myself as an individual from my work, so I believe that while I was creating illustrations for Me, I was also reflecting myself on them.
 That was a challenge!